WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

 ## Create the Meeting Links

 This section will provide meeting links for host (expert) and guest (end customer) users.
-You will use curl for this:
+You can use curl for this:

 1. Open a text editor.